mnms/docs/docs/data-ingestion-and-querying.md

 !!!Tip
     The metastore of LightningDB only contains metadata/schema of tables.
-    The actual data are stored in FlashBase which consists of Redis & RockDB (Abbreviation: r2), and the table information is stored in metastore.
+    The actual data are stored in Lightning DB which consists of Redis & RockDB (Abbreviation: r2), and the table information is stored in metastore.

 # 2. Data Ingestion